-Key Information - for explanatory notes, see Appendix A

-Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 25 February 2023

-Policy published on school webs site 3 March 2023

-Policy contact name and position Amy Yeo, Headteacher

-Amendments after determination 1 -

-Department for Education schoo l number 878-2410

-Age range 4 to 11.
-There is also Early Years provision from 2.

-Type of school Academy primary school

-Admissions authority Education South West

-Normal round intake Reception

-Published Admission Number 20 )24-25 12

-Priority for children to another se Teign School

-Priority for children from another setting No

-Designated religious character No

-Priority according to faith No

-Admissions catchment area Yes - see below

-Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council Yes, if home is in the school's catchment area

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below

-Key Dates Normal round to Re

-When to apply ber 2023 to 15 January 2024

-Decision 16 April 2

-When to appeal ay 2024 or from 20 school days after the refusal, whichever is later

-Deadline to submit appeal 31 May 20

-Deadline to hear appeal 26 July 20 )24

-Key Dates In-Year admission

-When to apply ne 2024 for Year Groups 1 to 6

-ptember 2024 for Reception

-Decision within 15 school days of an application

-· · · chool days after refusal

-Deadline to hear appeal within 30 sc school days of the form being submitted
+Tity information - for explanato 1 / 110100, 00 TAPPOHENTA Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 10 February 2023 Policy published on school webs ite 15 March 2023 Policy contact name and position Gareth Howells, Headteacher Amendments after determination This policy was amended to reflect the school's conversion from community to academy status in February 2024.
+No change was made to the way the policy works, other than the new admission authority.
+Department for Education school I number 878-2425 Age range 4 to 11 Type of school Academy primary school Admissions authority Education South West Normal round intake Reception Published Admission Number 2024-25 60 Priority for children to another se etting Kingsbridge Community College 1 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes - if this is the closest school available to home Devon County Council 2 Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below Key Dates Normal round to Re When to apply 15 November 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 2024 Deadline to hear appeal Key Dates In-Year admission ne 2024 for Year Groups 1 to 6 otember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal ne to hear appeal within 30 school days of the form being submitted